Ruhani

 Movement is more than physical excercise – it is a fundanental principle governing existence itself.
 My approach to yoga honors the six essential forms of movement recognized in Unani wisdom:

-• Growth (harkate-e-nama): Expansion poses thet create space within the body and conciousness
+• Growth (harkate-e-namaa): Expansion poses that create space within the body and conciousness

-• Release (harkat-e-zubul): Controlled surrender that allows tention to disolve naturally
+• Release (harkat-e-tasliim): Controlled surrender that allows tension to disolve naturally

 • Alteration (harkat-e-istehala): Mindful transition that honor the process of transformation